-BA453MC Organizations and Environments (3)
+BA453BL Organizations and Environments (3)

 This course focuses on organization structure and design.
 Primary emphasis is placed on understanding the organization as an open system.
 Students learn to utilize a systems approach in basic organizational diagnosis.
 Contingency theory provides a theoretical framework for understanding the impact of the environment on organizational effectiveness and design.
-Enrollment is limited to students in the degree completion program.
+Enrollment is limited to students in the Adult Degree Programs.
 (Fall and Spring)